Collaborate and Control: Doctor’s Role in Controlling High BP

 The growing number of people self-diagnosing various medical conditions and diseases, especially hypertension, has raised concerns.
 So, this Doctor’s Day, we would like to take the opportunity to create awareness about the role of a doctor in helping patients control and prevent high blood pressure.
 We hope to discourage self-diagnosis and encourage seeking help from certified professionals in the field of cardiology.

 Hypertension is a lifestyle disease that requires regular monitoring.
 The assortment of home blood pressure monitors available in the market necessitates the need for proper guidance and counselling on controlling blood pressure.
 Apart from primary and secondary hypertension, there are several other types of hypertension that might affect you.
-So, along with reading multiple articles on how to lower high blood pressure, seek expert help as well, through your cardiologist or family doctor to maintain your heart health.
+So, along with reading multiple articles on how to reduce high blood pressure, seek expert help as well, through your cardiologist or family doctor to maintain your heart health.

 How to control high blood pressure?
 There’s a simple way out.